-From 1 January to 28 February 2019, about 70 surveys of explosive hazards were conducted in Al-Anbar, Salah al-Din and Ninewa Governorates in support of high priority stabilization and humanitarian interventions.
+From 1 January to 30 April 2019, about 510 surveys of explosive hazards were conducted in Al-Anbar, Diyala, Kirkuk, Salah al-Din and Ninewa Governorates in support of high priority stabilization and humanitarian interventions.

-- Removed approximately 230 explosive remnants of war (ERW) and 110 improvised explosive devices (IED) including 20 suicide belts in liberated areas.
+- Removed approximately 240 explosive remnants of war (ERW) and 70 improvised explosive devices (IED), 50 IED main charges and 20 suicide belts in retaken areas.

-- Coordinated and completed 3 joint assessment missions enabling the UN and humanitarian partners to deliver humanitarian aid as soon as liberated areas became accessible.
+- Coordinated and completed 3 joint assessment missions enabling the UN and humanitarian partners to deliver humanitarian aid as soon as retaken areas became accessible.

-80 police officers trained in First Response to identify, mark and report explosive hazards, 90 UN security staff, including 30 females trained in Safe and Secure Approaches in Field Environments (SSAFE) and 130 students including 20 females trained in IED awareness.
+160 police officers, including 10 females trained in First Response to identify, mark and report explosive hazards, 140 UN security staff, including 40 females trained in Safe and Secure Approaches in Field Environments (SSAFE) and 580 students including 170 females trained in IED awareness.